Updated March 10, 2022

-Students and parents are calling and asking about our COVID-19 plans for on-campus programs in summer 2021.
+Students and parents are calling and asking about our COVID-19 plans for on-campus programs in summer 2022.
 The reality is that our plans are rapidly evolving based on the latest scientific evidence, guidance from the CDC, and advice and learnings from our university hosts and partners.
-We are learning to pivot quickly and prepare for a new normal, The safety and health of our students has always been our number one priority right along with our determination to provide the best training in the arts for our future generation.
+The good news is that our website is current with the universities that feel they are ready to accept guests on campus this summer.
+We are learning to pivot quickly and prepare for this “new normal.”
+The safety and health of our students has always been our number one priority right along with our determination to provide the best training in the arts for our future generation.
 Our teaching artists and our entire staff and administration remain committed to student and staff safety.
 It is the #1 consideration behind all of our planning, decisions, and protocols.
 Because guidance, protocols and scientific evidence is changing daily, we don’t have all the answers yet.
 However, we promise open, transparent and two-way communication with all of our US Performing Arts families.

 Expectations and COVID Regulations for US Performing Arts Residential Programs

+We are taking our direction from our university partners in preparing for this summer.
 We can all work together this year to help reduce/STOP the spread of COVID-19.
 The protocols may vary from campus to campus depending on local guidelines but below are some of the protocols we expect to implement.
-We expect to require all program participants to wear face coverings at all times when leaving their room.
-This includes, but is not limited to, common areas, hallways and elevators.
+We expect at this writing that masking requirements will be lifted for all program participants, but those rules have not been firmly established yet.
+If that is the case, we will establish our own masking requirements and inform you by email.
+If masking is required, then students will be allowed to make their own choice as to whether they wish to mask.
 Other expectations, according to current guidelines, may include:

 - A daily symptom monitoring survey